hferrada/rmq/readme.txt

 	min-max tree of Navarro and Sadakane [2], we only used the backward minimum array to store the ranges (not maximum and only for backward).
 You can set "true" the variables "RMQRMM64::TRACE" and "RMQRMM64::RUNTEST" to see the details.
-Also we included an small example ("test.cpp") to show how to use it and included an small experiment for the time.
+Also we included an small example ("rmqrmmBP.cpp") to show how to use it and included an small experiment for the time.
 This works only for 64 bits and supporting long sequences.

 Make:
-	To make the library just give the command 'make', this will create the lib: 'rmqrmm.a'.
+	To make the library just give the command 'make', this will create the lib: 'rmqrmmBP.a'.

 Compile:
-	To use the library you must compile your program linking 'rmqrmm.a' and include the the header "includes/RMQRMM64.h" to buil RMQ compressed structures.
+	To use the library you must compile your program linking 'rmqrmmBP.a' and include the the header "includes/RMQRMM64.h" to buil RMQ compressed structures.
-	For example, compiling the file test.cpp included here: g++ test.cpp -o myRMQ -O3 rmqrmm.a
+	For example, compiling the file test.cpp included here: g++ rmqrmmBP.cpp -o myRMQ -O3 rmqrmmBP.a
-		or simply run the command 'make test'. it will create the binary 'myRMQ'.
+		or simply run the command 'make test'. it will create the binary 'rmqrmmBP'.
-	Whit his binary you can create a RMQ structure, it recieves two parameter in its call:
+	Whit his binary you can create a RMQ structure.
+The parameters are documented in the code
-		1- n: the length of random sequence that will be created 2- rmqFile: the file (the path will be included) to store the data structure in order that you can load this later.
-	For example, this line execute the code for n=10^6 and store the data in './rmqFile.rmq':
-		./myRMQ 1000000 rmqFile.rmq

-Note about BP-construction:

-The current code included in this library computes the BP representation of the isomorphism tree of Fisher and Heum in
-$O(n)$ time.
-The extra space used is linear in words (i.e., $n \log n$ bits).
-However, it could easily be reduced to $O(h)$ words as Fisher and Heum porposed, where $h$ is the height of the tree, but the time becomes $O(n^2)$ for all case.

 References:
-	Please, if you want to include this tool as part of your experiments, in your references, please you include the reference [3].
+	Please, if you want to include this tool as part of your experiments, in your references include the paper [3] please.

 [1].
 J. Fischer and V. Heun.
 Space-efficient preprocessing schemes for range minimum queries on static arrays.
 SIAM '11.